Center for Information Technology

 B-CU Information Technology Confidentiality

 The Center for Information Technology (CIT) is committed to maintaining high standards of security for private/non-public university data which the University is obliged to treat as confidential.
 In today’s environment of increasing risks to private data, where no network is or can be 100% secure, the CIT staff are committed to protecting private data from reasonably foreseeable risks through compliance with all relevant laws, regulations, policies and procedures relating to data privacy while pursuing appropriate actions required to provide high-quality, timely, and reliable computing services.
-CIT staff use the electronic systems and computing resources to which they have privileged access in an ethical, professional, and legal manner that is strictly within their authorized job functions.
+CIT staff use the electronic systems and computing resources to which they have privileged access to an ethical, professional, and legal manner that is strictly within their authorized job functions.

-All IT staff sign a Confidentiality Agreement that recognizes the responsibilities and obligations placed upon them in order to fulfill CIT’s mission to provide high quality computing and networking, technical support for systems and applications, computer support and training, web and telecommunications services.
+All IT staff sign a Confidentiality Agreement that recognizes the responsibilities and obligations placed upon them in order to fulfill CIT’s mission to provide high-quality computing and networking, technical support for systems and applications, computer support and training, web and telecommunications services.
 These essential technology services are provided by the unit to virtually all students, faculty, and staff.
 In agreeing to abide by the standards of the Confidentiality Agreement, CIT staff demonstrate their individual commitment to advancing the ethical and responsible use of the university’s computing resources.

 Laws and Regulations Related to Securing Private Data